PovertyAction/encrypting_gsheets/README.md

 Google app scripts are javascript code that directly run over your google documents.
 They are really cool and powerful.
 You can read more about it [here](https://developers.google.com/apps-script).

-In order to open the google app script platform, just open your google sheet (or any other google document), and Click on Tools / Script Editor.
+In order to open the google app script platform, just open your google sheet (or any other google document), and Click on Extensions -> Apps Script.
 That will open a new code project associated to your document.

-One you open the Script Editor, you should create new Script and HTML Files on it, and copy paste the code from the files in this repo.
+Once you open the Script Editor, you should create new Script and HTML Files on it, and copy paste the code from the files in this repo.
 In particular:

 * encryption.gs: Master code that manages the encryption options for the google sheet.
 * Rabbit.gs: Implementation of the Rabbit encryption algorithm.